PatchworkBoy/isadora-kinect-tutorial-files/README.md

 ##To Do
 In no particular order...
+- [ ] Create necessary receivers in Isadora for multiple skeletons
+- [ ] Merge changes from Mac Isadora file into Windows Isadora file
-- [ ] Multiple skeleton visualisation
+- [x] Multiple skeleton visualisation
-- [ ] Multiple skeleton transmission via OSC
+- [x] Multiple skeleton transmission via OSC
 - [x] OSC Receiver functions to switch video feeds
 - [x] OSC Receiver functions to switch skeleton drawing on/off
 - [x] OSC Receiver functions to switch mirror mode on/off